Vikasg7/chatr/readme.md

 - Register a new account or log in with existing credentials.
 - Create or join chat rooms to start messaging.
 - Use the direct messaging feature to chat privately with other users.

+## TODO
+- [ ] if the user is offline..
+Voice/Video call shouldn't happen